How do you respond when someone is in pain, when someone is suffering?

 I think most of us feel inadequate to the task.

-Most people haven’t been trained to respond to such situations.
+Most of us haven’t been trained to respond to such situations.

-And even those few of us who have been trained, still often feel that what we have to offer isn’t enough to truly help the other person.
+And those few of us who have been trained…we still often feel that what we have to offer isn’t enough to help the other person

-Years ago, when I was working towards a Ph.D. in counseling psychology (never completed), I faced two such situations that I remember.
+Many years ago, when I was working towards a Ph.D. in Counseling Psychology, I faced two such situations that I remember.

-I want to share these stories with you as a way of talking through how we might respond to someone else’s pain.
+I want to share these stories with you as a way of showing how to respond to pain and suffering.

 When Life Throws You a Bunch of Crap at Once